-After you have selected the objects, group them (Control + G).
+After you've selected the objects, group them (Control + G).
 Duplicate the group.
 Then, right click on them and go to Transform>Reflect.
 From the dialog box, choose the Vertical axis and click OK.

-After you have reflected horizontally the whole group, try to adjust it on the right side of the design.
+After you've reflected the whole group horizontally, try to adjust it on the right side of the design.
 Use the holly on the bottom as a guide.
 You’re done when it overlaps the holly from the left side.

-When you adjust and balance the two groups, ungroup the objects delete one of the hollies at the bottom and you are officially done!
+When you adjust and balance the two groups, ungroup the objects and delete one of the hollies at the bottom and you are finally done!
 Congrats!
 This holiday design looks well balanced and in perfect symmetry.

-In case you are wondering how the design will function when used as a poster, a greeting card or whatever you wish it to be, you can always make a mockup in Adobe Photoshop.
-I was wondering how it would look like as a framed poster so I used this Freepik poster template, but you can try it with anything you wish – from wrapping paper to t-shirts.
+In case you were wondering how the design would work when used as a poster, a greeting card or whatever you like, you can always make a mockup in Adobe Photoshop.
+I was wondering how it would look as a framed poster so I used this Freepik poster template, but you can try it with anything you want – from wrapping paper to t-shirts.